skrattaren/apf.rst/apf.rst

   fiction magazines, which would often feature elaborate drawings depicting, for example, what a Martian might 'scientifically' look like.

-  In fact, I have in my possession a 1965 issue of "`Fantastic Stories`_", featuring on the cover a reprint of a 1939 painting by Frank R. Paul called 'The Man from Mars', with an accompanying explanation that Dorcas' description of the Outsiders is almost an exact equivalent of.
+  In fact, I have in my possession a 1965 issue of **Fantastic Stories**, featuring on the cover a reprint of a 1939 painting by Frank R. Paul called 'The Man from Mars', with an accompanying explanation that Dorcas' description of the Outsiders is almost an exact equivalent of.
 This